-Overnight Routing – Planning and Optimizing Overnight Routes with Route4Me’s Driver Breaks
+Overnight Routing – Plan Overnight Routes with Driver Breaks

 When you want to send one team member on the route that is too long or has too many stops to visit in one day, this team member will need to make an overnight break somewhere in the middle of the route.
 This will help your team members to comply with the local work schedule regulations and avoid getting fatigued.
 For example, you may conduct a marketing campaign in a particular city and you want one salesman to visit as many customers in this city as possible, you may run a construction business and you want a specific piece of equipment or a specialized vehicle to visit ten construction sites but this vehicle can visit only five sites a day, etc. Depending on the particular needs of your business or unique business model, Route4Me will allow you to plan optimized overnight routes where the assigned driver will be able to make an overnight break after visiting a particular number of customer addresses and then complete the remainder of the scheduled route the following day.

 To plan a single route with an overnight driver break, first, go to “Plan New Route” from the navigation menu and then select one of the preferred route data import methods: Interactive Map Editor, Copy-and-Paste, Upload a File, or Import Data.

 Next, go to the “Schedule” tab to set up the route’s schedule.
 If you want all stops on the route to have the same Service Time, define the preferred Service Time value in the corresponding field.
 If you want all stops on the route to inherit the Service Time defined in the imported route data spreadsheet, leave the “Service Time per stop (HH:MM)” field empty.

 - Select the “Single Driver Route” optimization type for the system to plan and optimize a single route;